ZakWinnick/rangeway-newsroom/_posts/92-percent-reliability-threshold.md

 ---
-layout: case-study
+layout: post
+date: 2025-11-05
+auuthor: Zak Winnick
 title: "The 92% Reliability Threshold: The Industry's Progress and the Path Forward"
 subtitle: "How EV charging reached 92.3% reliability—and why 1 in 13 charging attempts still fail"
 description: "An analysis of the EV charging industry's 92.3% reliability milestone and the software-driven solutions addressing the #1 pain point for EV drivers."
+image: /assets/images/blog2025-11-5.jpg
 ---

 The EV charging industry has reached a pivotal milestone: a **92.3% reliability score** across the U.S. fast-charging network as of Q3 2025, according to Paren's latest State of the Industry Report.
-This represents meaningful progress—reliability improved from 92.1% in Q2 2025, driven by new station deployments, retirement of poorly maintained legacy sites, and ongoing station refreshes.
+This represents meaningful progress, reliability improved from 92.1% in Q2 2025, driven by new station deployments, retirement of poorly maintained legacy sites, and ongoing station refreshes.

 But here's the sobering reality: **1 in 13 charging attempts still fails.** For the millions of EV drivers who depend on public charging infrastructure, that 7.7% failure rate remains the #1 pain point preventing widespread EV adoption.

-At Rangeway Energy, we believe understanding this threshold—and the software-driven solutions closing the gap—is critical to building the reliable charging network America needs.
+At Rangeway Energy, we believe understanding this threshold, and the software-driven solutions closing the gap, is critical to building the reliable charging network America needs.

 ---
 <br>